 “In the most conflicted countries in Africa, you cannot have a bank without a security guard standing up with a gun,” Ebombolo says.
 “The gap is just too big, there is no second class.
 There is just the higher class and poor.
 The poor have no other option other than use violence in order to have access to the resources.
 Any business places in these most conflicted countries will need a gun for protection.
 When I didn’t see a person standing with a gun at the bank in Nelson, this was an important determinant of peace.”

-It’s one of many observations Ebombolo is packing home after four months enrolled in Peace Studies on the Castlegar Campus.
+It’s one of many observations Ebombolo is packing home after four months enrolled in Peace and Justice Studies on the Castlegar Campus.

 A Journey for Understanding